Other Physical Changes

 If you are having trouble losing weight after treatment ends, ask your doctor about talking with a nutritionist who can help you plan a healthy diet.
 Your doctor may suggest exercises that can help you regain muscle tone.
 Stay positive and focus on the fact that treatment is over and you are trying to get stronger.

 Some cancer survivors have no desire to eat and they lose weight.
 To improve your appetite, focus on making foods more appealing to eat.
 Try the foods you liked before treatment and add some fruit or flavorings to improve the taste.
 Several small meals throughout the day may be easier to manage than three larger ones.
 Making meals an enjoyable social event can also help with appetite.

 Bladder and bowel problems are among the most upsetting issues people face after cancer treatment.
 People often feel ashamed or fearful to go out in public because they worry about having an "accident."
 This loss of control can happen after treatment for bladder, prostate, colon, rectal, ovarian, or other gynecologic or abdominal cancers.

 Some surgeries to treat cancer may leave a patient with little or no bladder or bowel control.
 The opposite problem can happen with some medicines that cause constipation.
-For some people the problems improve over time, but others may experience long-term issues.
+For some people, the problems improve over time.
+Other people may experience these issues long-term.

 What May Help